rohan20/fluttercon/README.md

 - The base url for the Sessionize API for Fluttercon has been gitignored.
 To run the app and see conference data, switch to the [not-for-prod/mock-api-response](https://github.com/rohan20/fluttercon/tree/not-for-prod/mock-api-response) branch that uses hardcoded Fluttercon 2023 responses instead.
+- When running the app, make sure you set the flavor for the build to `production`
+- ApiClient requires a baseUrl and so if you are running the app on the `not-for-prod/mock-api-response` branch, this can be set to `http://localhost`